 Who’s editing this journal?

 Tanya McDonald (she/her) is known for her bright plumage and her love of birds.
 Her haiku, rengay, and haibun have appeared in various journals.
 She judged the 2014 Harold G. Henderson Haiku Contest (with Michael Dylan Welch), the 2016 Haiku Poets of Northern California Rengay Contest, and the 2018 Vancouver Cherry Blossom Festival Haiku Invitational (with Jacquie Pearce and Paul Chambers).
 In 2019, she edited the Haiku Society of America’s annual members’ anthology, A Moment’s Longing, which prepared her for the launch of Kingfisher in 2020.
-A Touchstone Award winner and a New Resonance poet, she lives near Portland, Oregon.
+A Touchstone Award winner (2018) and a New Resonance poet (2011), she lives in Happy Valley, Oregon.

 Formalities over . . .